panzerdp/dmitripavlutin.com/content/posts/033-reliable-component/index.md

 Let's follow a few examples.

-<u>Example 1</u> A component fetches remote data, correspondingly it has *one reason to change when fetch logic changes*.
+**Example 1** A component fetches remote data, correspondingly it has *one reason to change when fetch logic changes*.
 A reason to change happens when:

 * The server URL is modified